sebinsua/dotcom/posts/algorithmic-bathwater.md

       - To solve this optimally, we want to be able to re-use the computations from previous windows so that we can update our answer for each window in constant time (e.g. $O(1)$) and the whole sequence can be completed in linear time (e.g. $O(n)$).

       - We can do this by applying the **Sliding Window** technique, either using a fixed window size or a dynamic window size that can expand, shrink or reset based on certain conditions.
-Please note that these are not implemented in the same way as Two Pointers problems as explicit pointers towards the start and end of the window, but instead they generally use a single loop iterator and some additional variables to keep track of the window’s characteristics.
+Please note that these are not implemented in the same way as two pointers problems as explicit pointers towards the start and end of the window, but instead they generally use a single loop iterator and some additional variables to keep track of the window’s characteristics.
 This is a subtle but important distinction from the two-pointer technique.

       - See also: the Rabin-Karp string search algorithm which employs a specialised form of the sliding window technique that utilises rolling hashes to achieve efficient substring matching.